Part 3 - Weight Loss Movement Strategy

 Solution:

-Great, now remember to move in ways that bring you joy and that bring you closer to your goal - every extra bit of movement helps.
-Next, let's add your Mind Strategy in Part 4.
+Move in ways that bring you joy and bring you closer to your goal — every extra bit of movement helps.
+Next up: your Mind Strategy in Part 4.